ManolisPap/evulpo/README.md

 I created a `DeepL` account and i have chosen the Developer Plan in order to take a free API key with monthly limit of 500.000 character for translation.
 And thats why i demonstrate my execution with a small subset of rows and not all.

 Into `task2/config.js` are the credentials for the DeepL API Key and the database connectivity.
 You can use the same DeepL API key, but you need to provide your own database credentials.
+Its a bad practice to commit such credentials, but i did it for convenient and there is no risk of charges or any other serious security reason.

 ![](my-images/Screenshot_6.png)